 To paraphrase Brian Tracy, unless you really understand what someone needs, you have no businesses offering a solution.
 Not only do you not know what they really need, they know that you don’t know what they really need.
 In a sales call, this means asking lots of questions and then buttoning your lip and listening.

 Like politicians, if we stop listening and act upon our own agenda, little will be accomplished.

 –Dan Sitter, Idea Sellers

-I stumbled up on this strategy quite by accident.
+I stumbled upon this strategy quite by accident.
 I wasn’t asking questions about them just to give myself leverage to close the deal.
-I asked questions because I am genuinely interested people’s lives.
+I asked questions because I am genuinely interested in people’s lives.
 I think this is a key component of good sales.

 - If you make sales over the phone or in person, come up with a list of questions that you can ask every customer throughout the conversation in order to learn more about their life and their problem so that you can ultimately offer an ideal solution.

 In an online environment, there are even more ways to discover what people really want and need.